Bosom of Abraham: Relation to Christian heaven

 Among Christian writers, since the 1st century AD, "the Bosom of Abraham" has gradually ceased to designate a place of imperfect happiness, especially in the Western Catholic tradition, and it has generally become synonymous with Christian Heaven itself, or the Intermediate state.
-Church fathers sometimes used the term to mean the limbo of the fathers, the abode of the righteous who died before Christ and who were not admitted to heaven until his resurrection.
+Church Fathers sometimes used the term to mean the limbo of the fathers, the abode of the righteous who died before Christ and who were not admitted to heaven until his resurrection.
 Sometimes they mean Heaven, into which the just of the New Covenant are immediately introduced upon their demise.
 Tertullian, on the other hand, described the bosom of Abraham as that section of Hades in which the righteous dead await the day of the Lord.

 When Christians pray that the angels may carry the soul of the departed to "Abraham's Bosom", non-Orthodox Christians might mean it as heaven; as it is taught in the West that those in the Limbo of the Fathers went to heaven after the Ascension of Jesus, and so Abraham himself is now in heaven.
 However, the understanding of both Eastern Orthodoxy and Oriental Orthodoxy preserves the Bosom of Abraham as distinct from heaven.

-The belief that the souls of the dead go immediately to hell, heaven, or purgatory is a Western Christian teaching.
-That is rejected and in contrast to the Eastern Christian concept of the Bosom of Abraham.
+After Christ's resurrection, the Eastern Orthodox teaching holds that the souls of the righteous go directly to Paradise, a state separate from Sheol/Hades, according to the teachings of Fr.
+Daniel Sysoev, St. John Chrysostom, and St. John of Damascus.
+However, before the resurrection of Christ, the souls of the righteous were held in Abraham's bosom.
+Therefore, in Eastern Orthodox belief, while pre-resurrection righteous souls went to Abraham's bosom, post-resurrection righteous souls are admitted to Paradise.
+This contrasts with the Western Christian doctrine of purgatory, which is rejected in Eastern Orthodoxy.

 Martin Luther considered the parable allegorical.
 Christian mortalism, especially prevalent among Seventh-day Adventists, is the belief that the dead, righteous and unrighteous, rest unconsciously while awaiting the Judgment.